Children's speech and language therapy

 We also work with some children with eating, drinking and swallowing needs.

 Referrals to the Speech and Language Therapy team can be made either through a Health Professional (such as a Doctor/ GP) or through a School or Early Years setting referral.

 Parents or carers may also make self referrals by telephoning Coral House on 01743 450800.

-Please see our referral forms in the Patient Information section to the right.
+Please see our referral forms in the Patient Information below.